unique since 1892

 5th generation

 Christoph (hotelier) & Lea (PR specialist) Wandfluh take over the business in the 5th generation.
 Together with their two children, the family spends the summer at Oeschinensee.
 The team comprises around 15 employees.
 The first floor is completely renovated.
-The cold storage rooms are also extended in 2015.
+The cold storage rooms are also extended.

 Fiber optics & sewerage